vesuxyz/docs/docs/user-guides/earn-guide.md

 In this simple user guide, we'll take a look at how you can go about supplying assets to markets on Vesu.

-1. Head over to [Vesu](https://vesu.com) and select "I want to Earn yield"
+1. Head over to [Vesu](https://vesu.com) and select "I want to Earn"

 ![Earn yield](images/supply_1.png)

 2. Choose or select the asset you want to supply and earn yield on.
-We support a long list of assets, which as at the time of writing, includes ETH, WBTC, USDT, USDC, DAI, STETH, RETH and STRK.
+We support a long list of assets, which as at the time of writing, includes ETH, WBTC, USDT, USDC, STETH and STRK.

 ![Select asset](images/supply_2.png)